v-scornell/MD-100T00-Windows10/Instructions/Labs/0501-Managing Storage.md

 3. Open **File Explorer** and verify that you have a new F drive named Local Disk.

-4. Select the F drive.
+4. Select the **F drive**.
 A message is displayed that asks if you want to format the drive.

 5. At the Microsoft Windows prompt, select **Format disk**.